 Another widely-used approach sees obeying norms as a way for individuals to signal their type to others, so as to maintain a social reputation for good behavior.
 This is the route taken in Benabou and Tirole (2011) and also followed here.2 This route has the advantage of facilitating comparative statics and of leaving open the question whether social norms crowd in (complement) or crowd out (substitute) standard incentives, rather than building this in by assumption.
 Our model in Section 2 extends Benabou and Tirole's model to a dynamic setting to study the interplay between extrinsic and intrinsic motives with norms for tax evasion.
-We study the comparative statics and comparative dynamics in response to temporary shocks to the intrinsic motives to pay taxes, and in response to permanent shocks to tax enforcement.3
+We study both comparative statics and comparative dynamics in response to temporary shocks to intrinsic motivation to pay taxes and permanent shocks to tax enforcement.3

 1See, for example, Myles and Naylor (1996).
+We are grateful to Greg Kullman and Gordon Ferrier for their help with the data.